Latest The Official 67 Coin (67) News Update

 TLDR

-2. Strategic Deployment of the 67 Fund (2025) – Using a dedicated treasury to secure partnerships and fund ecosystem activations with locked allocations.
+2. Strategic Deployment of the 67 Fund (Ongoing) – Using a reserved 0.67% of supply to onboard partners and creators with one-year locked allocations.

 Deep Dive

-Overview: The "67 Fund" was created in November 2025, reserving 0.67% of the total token supply for strategic partnerships, collaborations, and future activations (67).
-Partner allocations are locked for one year alongside the founding team's tokens to ensure long-term alignment.
-The goal is to empower creators and builders to scale the decentralized movement.
+Overview: Announced in November 2025, the 67 Fund reserves 0.67% of the total token supply for strategic partnerships, collaborations, and activations (67).
+Partners receive allocations that are locked alongside the founding family's tokens for one year to ensure long-term alignment.

 Conclusion